How to configure audio settings on your Xbox 360 console

-The Xbox 360 console supports the following analogue and digital audio formats:
+The Xbox 360 console supports the following analog and digital audio formats:

-Playback of DTS (Digital Theatre Surround) 5.1 media (such as films) by passing the encoded DTS digital bitstream to an external DTS decoder
+- Playback of DTS (Digital Theatre Surround) 5.1 media (such as movies) by passing the encoded DTS digital bitstream to an external DTS decoder

 Connecting your Xbox 360 E console for digital audio